Math modelling major

 Organisation: TD (18h)

-Lecturers: Julien Lefèvre
+Coordinator: Julien Lefèvre

 Evaluation: projects and oral presentation

 The teaching unit consists of a presentation of the main professions involved in biological modelling.
 It will be carried out in two ways.
 First of all, some seminars will be offered with speakers from outside Aix-Marseille University in the academic and industrial field.
 Secondly, students will benefit from an immersion in Centuri laboratories where they will discover multidisciplinary research topics.
 To conclude this unit, students will be asked to present a specific problem related to data processing and modelling.
-The scientific aspect will also have to be integrated into a reflection on the underlying professional issues, whether in the academic or private sector
+The scientific aspect will also have to be integrated into a reflection on the underlying professional issues, whether in the academic or private sector.

 Organisation: Lectures (6h), TD (6h), TP (6h)

-Lecturers: Sylvain Sené, Elisabeth Remy
+Lecturers: Brigitte Mossé, Elisabeth Remy

 Evaluation: projects and final written exam